What Is Hypertension?

 High blood pressure, also called hypertension, means there is too much pressure in your blood vessels.
 This can damage your blood vessels and cause problems in your brain, eyes, heart and kidneys.
 Anyone can develop high blood pressure, but it becomes more common as you get older.

 High blood pressure is a common condition in which the long-term force of the blood against your vessel walls is high enough that it may eventually cause health problems, such as heart disease.

 Blood pressure is determined both by the amount of blood your heart pumps and the amount of resistance to blood flow in your arteries.
-The more blood your heart pumps and the narrower your arteries, the higher your blood pressure.
+The more blood your heart pumps and the narrower your arteries are, the higher your blood pressure will be.

 You can have high blood pressure (hypertension) for years without any symptoms.
 Even without symptoms, damage to blood vessels and your heart continues and can be detected.
 Uncontrolled high blood pressure increases your risk of serious health problems, including heart attack and stroke.

 High blood pressure generally develops over many years, and it affects nearly everyone eventually.
 Fortunately, high blood pressure can be easily detected.
 Once once you know that you have high blood pressure, you can work with your doctor to control it.